 - George Washington University’s ESL Study Hall Grammar

-All of these books have received good ratings online and have proved useful for students preparing for the GRE English grammar section.
-You could ask the Yocket community about their favourites if you still want an insight into which ones will be worth the investment for you.
+These books have received good ratings online and have proved useful for students preparing for the GRE English grammar section.
+You could ask the Yocket community about their favourites if you still want an insight into which ones will be worth the investment.

 Mistakes you Should Avoid for GRE English Grammar